eirikhanasand/iikg2001/exam/exam22.md

 5. Confidentiality.

 ## Question 39
-Regarding the place where input validation should be performed, which of the following claims are true?
+Regarding the place where input validation should be performed, which of the following claims are true?<br/>
-(Wrong selections may give negative points.)
+Wrong selections may give negative points.<br/>
 Select one or more alternatives:

 1. Input validation should always be done for those critical receivers, like a DBMS.